SteveDoyle2/NASTRAN-95/um/bulk.md

    TEMP(LOAD) is specified in the Case Control Deck.

-5. At least two different angles are required for each RID and temperature set to specify the subtended angle [íb-ía] over which the temperature applies.
+5. At least two different angles are required for each RID and temperature set to specify the subtended angle [Ã­b-Ã­a] over which the temperature applies.

 6. For a discussion of the conical shell problem, see Section 5.9 of the Theoretical Manual.